adevur/docker-easy-samba/docs/DOCUMENTATION.md

   - `"REMOTE-API:CANNOT-RESPOND"`: remote container is not able to respond to your API request for unknown reasons

-  - `"API-NOT-SUPPORTED"`: remote container doesn't support `get-logs` API
+  - `"REMOTE-API:API-NOT-SUPPORTED"`: remote container doesn't support `get-logs` API

   - `"INVALID-RESPONSE"`: remote container's response is invalid for unknown reasons